6 min read

 Grateful because if you’re reading this, you’ve hopefully found it valuable enough to keep reading.

 And excited because this brief introduction to this powerful tax saving strategy is exactly that: an introduction.
+And while knowledge is fantastic I firmly believe that knowledge is worthless without ACTION!

-In that vein, we’ve put together a little resource where you can view a video overview of the Augusta Rule and snag a PLAYBOOK that will help you implement this strategy.
+In that vein, we’ve put together a little resource where you can view a video overview of the Augusta Rule and snag a PLAYBOOK that will help you implement this strategy

 You see, at www.MakeTaxesFair.com we are on a mission to serve business owners.